adrianababakanian/gatsby-personal-site/src/markdown/design/dinestination.md

 Ultimately, after the contextual inquiry and task analysis processes we defined the following key tasks for our interface to be required to optimally perform:

-1. Find restaurants based on the user’s time and destination constraints.
+* &rarr; Find restaurants based on the user’s time and destination constraints.
-2. Filtering restaurant results by user preferences.
+* &rarr; Filtering restaurant results by user preferences.
-3. Select a restaurant to navigate to from the heatmap based on restaurant details.
+* &rarr; Select a restaurant to navigate to from the heatmap based on restaurant details.

 ## Competitive Analysis
 We performed in-depth analysis of both direct and indirect competitors to inform our understanding of the target user’s needs, gain familiarity with the existing market, and determine both strengths and points of improvement for existing solutions.
 The detailed results of our analysis can be found [here](https://paper.dropbox.com/doc/Contextual-Inquiry-Task-Analysis-Competitive-Analysis--ALuXAoZ6pRhPtNdlQ5wv3jLgAg-pgCTA8208BeAzDLTtF6G9)!
 We made an effort to include competitors that are not just Android applications — doing so allowed us to think outside of the box of mobile app development.
 Competitors included Google Maps, Google Popular Times, Yelp, Nowait, Waitly, OpenTable, Soylent, Postmates, drive-through fast food, and Uber.